 3. The next step is folding the dry ingredients into the meringue and adding the orange and brown food coloring.
-It is important to fold the different components just enough, but not too much or the macarons will crack.
+It is important to fold the different components just enough, but not too much, or the macarons will crack.
 To make sure that you have reached the right point, once the ingredients appear combined, lift a large portion of the mixture about 6 inches above the bowl with a spatula.
 If it breaks when falling, continue to fold.
-When folded just enough, the mixture should fall right back into the bowl, with no stiffness, in one continuous drip.
+When folded just enough, the mixture should fall right back into the bowl, with no stiffness, in a single continuous drip.
 Don’t worry if there are still swirls of color.
-As you pipe, the batter will combine further, and you might even get some tye-dye swirls.
+As you pipe, the batter will combine further, and you might even get some tie-dye swirls.

 to make the filling: